-The Boehm Team’s goal is to make our military families’ move to the San Antonio/Hill Country area as easy as possible.
+The Boehm Team's goal is to help our military families' move to the San Antonio/Hill Country area as seamless as possible.

 Property Tax Relief for Disabled Veterans